 - The external environment comprises all the economic, social, political and technological factors that influence the company's decisions and its performance.

 - The internal environment comprises:

 - the company's values and goals;

 - the company's resources and capabilities;

 - the company's organisational structure and systems.

-Strategy as a link between Internal and External Environment
+Strategic Marketing as a link between Internal and External Environment

-Strategic decisional process: the logic flow
+(Strategic) marketing process: the logic flow